Module 15: Digestive System II – Accessory Organs

 ***The first half of the assignment for this module will cover the accessory digestive organs.
 The second half of the assignment will review the information you learned about the alimentary tract in the previous module.

-***All content in this module will be reviewed and built upon in the lecture videos, but not all content will be repeated.
+***All content in this module will be reviewed and built upon in lecture, but not all content will be repeated.

 Accessory Digestive Organs